nest-desktop/nest-desktop/docs/user/setup/docker-compose.rst

 You can use NEST Desktop in the web browser at http://localhost:54286.

 **The installation is now complete!**
-:doc:`Now we can start constructing networks for the simulation! </user/usage-basic/index>`
+:doc:`Now you can start constructing networks for the simulation! </user/usage-basic/index>`

 .. seeAlso::
    For more information (like running the containers without root password, etc.),